janelia-flyem/dvid/README.md

 GET, POST, and DELETE operations, we create a custom datatype package with a specialized HTTP API.

 DVID allows you to assign different storage systems to data instances within a single repo, which allows great flexibility in optimizing storage for particular use cases.
 For example, easily compressed label data can be store in fast, expensive SSDs while larger, immutable grayscale image data can be stored in petabyte-scale read-optimized systems.

-DVID is written in Go and supports different storage backends, a REST HTTP API, and command-line access (likely minimized in near future).
+DVID is written in Go and supports pluggable storage backends, a REST HTTP API, and command-line access (likely minimized in near future).
 Some components written in C, e.g., storage engines like Leveldb and fast codecs like lz4, are embedded or linked as a library.